Someone Wake Up Andrew Wiggins

-This year was what many prescribed once the acquistion of Butler was official.
+This year was what many predicted once the acquisition of Butler was official.
 Wiggins was going to find a way to be irrelevant, like a child who lost his favorite toy.
 Butler was going to cut into the Wiggins game.
-Is it a coincidence that in the first game without Butler, Wiggins had his first 20-point game in a month?
+Is it a coincidence that in the first game without Butler, after a Butler injury, that Wiggins had his first 20-point game in a month?

-The Facts: Andrew Wiggins shot attempts are a three year low.
-His field goal percentage is a very average 43%.
-Never a skilled three point shot maker, 31% is just miserable and is hurting the Wolves.
-All year he hasn’t made free throws.
-He was a 70%-er the first three years but now 63% of his shots go in.
-Put it another way.
-Wiggins has a lower free throw percentage than DeAndre Jordan.
-His assists are way down, his offensive rating is in the toilet, his defense is awful.
+The Facts in 2017-18: Andrew Wiggins shot attempts were a three year low.
+His field goal percentage was a very average 43%.
+Never a skilled three point shot maker, 33% was just blah and hurt the Wolves.
+All year, Wiggins hadn’t made free throws.
+He was a 70%-er the first three years but in 2017-18 64% of his shots went in.
+His assists were way down, his offensive rating was in the toilet, his defense awful.
 Three years ago, he was Rookie of Year.
-Now he is the 42nd ranked small forward (Real Plus-Minus).
+In 2017-18 he was the 58th ranked small forward (Real Plus-Minus).

 When Wolves owner Glen Taylor gave Andrew Wiggins $148 million, he was expecting Wiggins to be better than a 43% scorer who can’t crack 20 points a game.
 He wanted Andrew Wiggins to actually be worth it- rich men are funny that way.
 They don’t like throwing money around.
 Taylor wanted Wiggins to admit he has under performed.
 If there is such a thing as a five tool NBA player (passing, rebounding, shot blocking, scoring, defense), Wiggins has only exhibited one of those tools.
 Taylor wanted to know Wiggins had heart and that he was ready to sell out for the Wolves and do everything it takes to become a top-5 player.
 Because $148 million is a lot of cash.

-Excellence against the Bulls doesn’t matter.
-Andrew Wiggins has regressed, gotten worse, even as the Wolves talent quotient has increased.
-Last year, he had 14 games of 30 points or more.
-This year he has one.
+It feels as if Andrew Wiggins has regressed, gotten worse, even as the Wolves talent quotient has increased.
+In 2016-17, he had 14 games of 30 points or more.
+This past season, he had one.

 As athletic as he is, Wiggins doesn’t block shots nor does he grab teammates misses.
-Second year player, Brandon Ingram of the Lakers has a better PER than Wiggins (13.5 for Ingram, 12.9 for Wiggins).
+Second year player, Brandon Ingram of the Lakers had a better PER than Wiggins (13.8 for Ingram, 13.0 for Wiggins).
 Wiggins is a terrific athlete and a finisher but he doesn’t play the team game.
 It’s all about Andrew Wiggins making Andrew Wiggins better.
-And this year, he hasn’t even done that.
+And this past year, he couldn’t do that.

 His narrative of a small forward who can score is altered slightly.
-This year, his is making 35% of his jump shots.
-He has taken 581 shots outside of 10 feet.
-He has made 34% of them.
+In 2017-18, Wiggins made 35% of his jump shots.
+807 total Wiggins shots were outside of 10 feet.
+He made 32% of them.
 His jump shot is broken.

 Glen Taylor said this about his highly compensated player.